saaimulation/Project-Aero/sprint-3D-printing/README.md

 </p>

 This is reflected in the 3D printed version too, but it will be fine after I join the two halves together, giving it more support.
-The edges have some imperfections, most likely due to the insanely small fillet angles on the back of the flaps, which became even smaller after scaling down.
+The edges have some imperfections, most likely due to the small fillet angles on the back of the flaps, which became even smaller after scaling down.

-I am currently printing the other half of the front wing, which I can then glue together, and stick to my wall!

 BONUS!
 F1 WING KEYCHAINS FOR EVERYONE!